 But with a few months to go until Far Cry 6‘s launch, there are still plenty of details left to uncover.
 Read on for a look at everything we know — and speculate — about Far Cry 6.

 Note: This space will be updated regularly with the latest details on Ubisoft’s next Far Cry installment.

-More details revealed along with the trailer included the fact that Far Cry 6 will tell the story of a dictator named Anton Castillo trying to rule his island nation of Yara as freedom fighters fight to take control of the country.
-Gamers will play the role of a resistance fighter named Dani Rojas as Castillo uses propaganda to subject his people and prepare his son Diego to rule in the future.
+More details revealed along with the trailer included the fact that Far Cry 6 will tell the story of a dictator named Anton Castillo trying to rule his island nation of Yara as freedom fighters battle to take control of the country.
+Gamers will play the role of a resistance fighter named Dani Rojas as Castillo uses propaganda to subjugate his people and prepare his son Diego to rule in the future.

-Far Cry games have had a strange relationship with multiplayer over the many games, but ever since the games established a formula with Far Cry 3, the multiplayer component has settled on being strictly co-operative.
-The same will be true for Far Cry 6, which is planned to give players the option to team up with friends in the open world to take on any side activities, or just cause mayhem.
+Far Cry games have had a strange relationship with multiplayer over the many games, but ever since the games established a formula with Far Cry 3, the multiplayer component has settled on being strictly cooperative.
+The same will be true for Far Cry 6, which is planned to give players the option to team up with friends in the open world to take on any side activities or just cause mayhem.
 It seems you won’t be able to do any story missions during a co-op session, which makes sense for teaming up with people at different points in the story.

 Beyond Far Cry 6‘s standard edition, there are a few other options for players to consider purchasing.

 Amazon lists theat $110.
 This version includes the game and the Season Pass, which gives players three DLCs and other content.

 The game’s Ultimate Edition is priced at $180 on the Ubisoft Store.
 It includes the content from the Gold Edition and the “Ultimate Pack,” which encompasses the Vice Pack, the Croc Hunter Pack, and the Jungle Expedition Pack.
 Each pack includes one outfit, a firearm, and more.